Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 Highly valued by farmers, the Red-tailed Hawk may perch, hover, or hold still into the wind when hunting.

-While they eat mice, birds, large insects, reptiles, and other small mammals, it's rats, voles, and hares that make up the bulk of their diet
+While Red-tailed Hawks will eat mice, birds, large insects, reptiles, and other small mammals, it's rats, voles, and hares that make up the bulk of their diet.

 Most of their hunting (60 - 80 percent) is done while perched.
 The eyesight of a Red-tailed Hawk is about eight times stronger than humans.